The Corporate Governance Review: France

 Overview of governance regime

-Corporate governance in France has changed considerably during the past two decades as a result of the increased number of foreign shareholders in CAC 40-listed companies.
+Corporate governance in France has changed considerably during the past two decades as a result of the increased number of foreign shareholders in companies listed on the CAC 40 Index.

-Another notable trend is the preference among listed companies for the one-tier governance structure.4 Companies with a one-tier board tend to combine the positions of chair of the board and CEO although shareholders and proxy advisors increasingly challenge this practice.
-As recommended by the AMF5 and the AFEP-MEDEF Code,6 the majority of CAC 40-listed companies have appointed a lead director in order to counterbalance the concentration of power in the CEO's hands (when he or she is also the chair of the board).7 The AFEP-MEDEF Code provides that lead directors should be independent directors.8
+Another notable trend is the preference among listed companies for the one-tier governance structure.4 Companies with a one-tier board now tend to separate the positions of chair of the board and chief executive officer (CEO).
+Also, as recommended by the AMF5 and encouraged by the AFEP-MEDEF Code,6 the majority of CAC 40-listed companies have appointed a lead director to counterbalance the concentration of power in the CEO's hands (when he or she is also the chair of the board).7 The AFEP-MEDEF Code provides that lead directors should be independent.8

-There has also been increased focus on corporate and social responsibility in recent years.
+There has also been increased focus on corporate and social responsibility (CSR) in recent years.
 The practice of extra-financial analyses and rating has developed considerably to enable investors to include the extra-financial performance of companies in their investment criteria, and both law and soft law have been amended to increase the level of disclosure made with respect to environmental, social and governance issues.
+In 2020, investors submitted external shareholders' resolutions to strengthen climate objectives on the agenda of general meetings of two issuers within the CAC 40 (the 'say on climate').10 In 2021, three issuers voluntarily submitted their climate plan to their general meeting, which in each case were adopted at a large majority.

 i Board structure and practices

-Listed companies in France may have either a one-tier governance structure comprising a board of directors in charge of the company's general management together with a CEO (who may or may not be a director) who is the legal representative of the company; or a two-tier structure comprising a management board, whose chair is the legal representative of the company, and a supervisory board that supervises the management board and must not interfere in the management of the company.
+Listed companies in France may have either a one-tier governance structure – comprising a board of directors in charge of the company's general management and a CEO (who may or may not be a director) who is the legal representative of the company – or a two-tier structure – comprising a management board, whose chair is the legal representative of the company, and a supervisory board that supervises the management board and must not interfere in the management of the company.

 Composition of the board

 Under the one-tier system, the board of directors is composed of a minimum of three and a maximum of 18 members.
-Under the two-tier system (i.e., with a management board and a supervisory board), the supervisory board is also composed of between three and 18 members.
+Under the two-tier system (i.e., with a management board and a supervisory board), the supervisory board is also composed of between three and 18 members and the management board comprises between two14 and five members (seven for companies whose listed are listed on a regulated market).

-As a statutory requirement to have no less than 40 per cent of women10 (or men) on boards of directors or on supervisory boards as from 1 January 2017, the percentage of women on the boards of CAC 40-listed companies has continued to rise from 46 per cent in December 2018 to 46.7 per cent in 2019.
+As a statutory requirement to have no fewer than 40 per cent of women15 (or men) on boards of directors or on supervisory boards as of 1 January 2017, the percentage of women on the boards of CAC 40-listed companies stabilised at about 46.5 per cent in 2021.

-While French law does not provide for specific details concerning the presence of independent directors, corporate governance codes strongly recommend the appointment of a certain proportion of independent members.
-According to the AFEP-MEDEF Code, independent directors should account for half of the members of the board in widely held corporations that do not have controlling shareholders.
-In other corporations, at least one-third of the board should be composed of independent directors.11
+Although French law does not provide for specific details concerning the presence of independent directors, corporate governance codes strongly recommend the appointment of a certain proportion of independent members.
+According to the AFEP-MEDEF Code, independent directors should account for half the members of the board in widely held corporations that do not have controlling shareholders.
+In other corporations, at least one-third of the board should be composed of independent directors.16

 Election of board members representing employee shareholders is an obligation in state-controlled companies, in listed companies where the employees hold more than 3 per cent of the share capital and in companies that employ, jointly with their subsidiaries, more than 1,000 employees in France or more than 5,000 employees worldwide, except for those that already have employee representatives on their board.
-There should be one employee shareholder representative on any board with fewer than eight members and two on boards with more than eight members.12 The revised AFEP-MEDEF Code also provides that the directors representing employees within a group must sit on the board of the company that takes strategic decisions for the group.
+There should be one employee shareholder representative on any board with fewer than eight members and two on boards with more than eight members.

 Representation and management of the company